ChrisTimperley/Wallace.jl/documentation/tutorials/travelling_salesman_problem.md

 * A minimal knowledge of [Julia](http://julialang.org/).
 * You know how to create and run a basic genetic algorithm within Wallace.
-* You know how the advanced breeder works within Wallace.
+* You know how the linear breeder works within Wallace.

 **By the end of this tutorial, you will be able to:**